Most students know they need to achieve superb grades and score well on standardized tests to get into Ivy League Schools.

+Most students know they need to achieve superb grades and score well on standardized tests to get into Ivy League Schools.
 But what else do Ivy Leagues look for in prospective, qualified students?
-What can high school students do now to make their applications more competitive?
+What can high school students do now to make their applications more competitive and help them stand out among other high achievers?

 Choose High School Courses Strategically

 As James W. Lewis suggests in his book College Admission--How to Get Into Your Dream School: Real Students, Real Stories, crafting a four-year plan as a high school student will help you map out your high school experience to become the strongest possible candidate for the school of your choice.
+This can help you prioritize consistently challenging courses while discovering what you find most fun and exciting about learning.

 Be Consistent

 Consider taking courses in English, mathematics, social science, laboratory science, and a foreign language all four years of high school.
-This will show Ivy League admissions officers that you have baseline knowledge in all these courses and that you are committed to your education.
+This will show Ivy League admissions officers that you have baseline knowledge in all these courses and are committed to your education.

 Then Challenge Yourself

-Along with taking consistent courses, you should also show on your transcript that you have consistently challenged yourself by taking progressively more difficult courses throughout high school.
+Along with taking consistent courses, you should also show on your transcript that you have challenged yourself by taking progressively more difficult courses throughout high school.

 Prepare for Your Admissions Essay Early